 In Judith with the slaying of Holofernes, Artemisia Gentileschi is once again returning to a biblical story of Judith beheading Holofernes.
 Many other artists also painted this scene, but for many, they focused on the beauty and courage of Judith rather than the violent act.

 Artemisia Gentileschi is showing us the power of women.
 Many other artists’ paintings show Judith as a servant or a weaker woman.
-But this painting by Artemisia Gentileschi shows Judith as a strong young woman who is actively participating in the beheading of Holofernes.
+But this painting by Artemisia Gentileschi shows Judith as a strong young woman actively participating in Holofernes’s beheading.

 Many felt that Artemisia Gentileschi had painted herself as Judith in this painting.
 Maybe it was in rebellion to the abuse she thought she had suffered under men, particularly her rape and the public humiliation and trial that happened afterward.